-For information related to the delay in the issuance of the 2022 Annual Comprehensive Financial Report, please see the section titled "FINANCIAL STATEMENTS" in the Appendix A - The State of California, dated as of March 24, 2023, which is attached as Exhibit 2 to the Corporation's Annual Report for Fiscal Year Ended June 30, 2022, dated March 24, 2023.
+For information related to the delay in the issuance of the 2022 Annual Comprehensive Financial Report, please see the section titled "FINANCIAL STATEMENTS" in the Appendix A - The State of California, dated as of March 24, 2023, which is attached as Exhibit 3 to the Annual Report of the State Public Works Board of the State of California for Fiscal Year Ended June 30, 2022, dated March 24, 2023.
 This Annual Report was filed with the MSRB through EMMA concurrently with this notice.